nicksellen/worldview/README.md

 * uses global immutable data structure to hold state
 * uses dot notation to refer to nested path (e.g. 'things.like.this')
 * batches update using requestAnimationFrame/setImmediate/setTimeout
-* supports atomic updates by passing a function
+* atomic updates by passing a function
+* read-only cursors
-* supports read-only cursors, and writable cursors
+* writable cursors
-* supports compound cursors
+* compound cursors
-* supports derived value cursors
+* derived values with function
 * cursor/compound/derived values can be nested arbitarily (hopefully)
-* can efficiently listen for updates on any kind of value
+* can efficiently listen for changes on any of the above
 * works in browser or in node/io
 * written in es6, babel'd to es5
 * exploratory/experimental state, do not use for anything real...